Friday, 31 May 2013

 c Beinn a' Chaisgein Mor 856m 11hrs 47mins

-I was with my old hill running partner, Keith, and after a 4pm start, the long walk in from Poolewe to Carnmore via the Corbett of Beinn Airigh Charr the previous evening we had not turned in until 11:30pm.
-It was almost 9am before we set out from the tents in the morning mist.
+I was with my old hill running partner, Keith, we had made a late start after he drove to my house and we left home at noon the previous day.
+It had been a 4pm start for the long walk in from Poolewe to Carnmore including the Corbett of Beinn Airigh Charr on the way, we had not turned in until 11:30pm.
+It was 9am before we set out from the tents in the morning mist.
 As we climbed the stalker's path from Carnmore up to the Lochan we emerged from the mist at about 400 metres and the entire collection of Fisherfield mountains loomed into view.
 It was a magical reunion with what must surely be Scotland's wildest and most remote mountains.

 The track up to the bealach between Ruadh Stac Mor and A' Mhaighdean is well-graded and at the top, we dumped our rucksacks and headed up the steep scree slopes of Ruadh Stac Mor.
 We followed a faint path through the rocks until we reached the higher slopes when a more discernable path through the scree was followed.
 The red sandstone provides a good grip and we were on the summit in no time.
 We could see a party of four on the summit of A' Mhaighdean and the views to Beinn Dearg Mhor and An Teallach provided a scintillating backdrop to the north.
 This was a day to stop and loiter on summits.
 We did so all day, maybe a little too complacent about our ability to get around all of Fisherfield in a day now we were in our sixties